 Avoid logging in to a website or app on a public Wi-Fi hotspot.
 These networks are often not secure, so other people may be able to access the information you send across them.
-To make sure you don’t expose your data without meaning to, make sure your device is not set up to automatically connect to nearby Wi-Fi.
-If you must log in on public Wi-Fi:
+To make sure you don’t expose your data without meaning to, make sure your device isn't set up to automatically connect to nearby Wi-Fi.
+If you must use public Wi-Fi:

-- Confirm websites or apps you use fully encrypt information from the moment you log in to the moment you log out
+- Confirm websites or apps you use fully encrypt information from the moment you sign in to the moment you sign out

-- Log out as soon as you finish using the website or app and delete your browser history
+- Sign out as soon as you finish using the website or app and delete your browser history.

-- Use a virtual private network (VPN) to access accounts on public Wi-Fi; available from VPN service providers, virtual private networks encrypt traffic even on networks that are not secure
+- Use a virtual private network (VPN) to access accounts on public Wi-Fi; available from VPN service providers, virtual private networks encrypt traffic even on networks that aren't secure.

 7. Don’t aggregate